Application for Admission

 - Current Curriculum Vitae or Resume

 - Submission of current, valid, official GRE general test scores.
-(You will have nine months from the Date of Admission to complete.)

 - $55 application fee, which the Admissions Office can choose to waive in extenuating circumstances